MittyRobotics/Mark-IX/README.txt

 - Matt
 Here's something else: what does 2["hello"] evaluate to?
 Answer: 'l'
-What does C++ say to C?
-YOU HAVE NO CLASS :D -Braginsky
-// saw this, thought it worked quite well -Light http://bash.org/?240849 Ill be at robotics when I get done with some stuff so i will be there at 8:00 - Matt
+// saw this, thought it worked quite well -Light http://bash.org/?240849 What did C++ say to C?
+"You've got no class." -Varun BAM

-Summer meeting schedule (for Varun and Pleva): (6:30 - 9:30 p.m.)
+Summer meeting schedule (for Varun and Pleva):
 	May 29, 30
 	June 5, 6
 	June 26, 27